 We welcome all who would like to learn more about what it means to be a follower of Jesus or who desire to glorify God on the SJSU campus.

-The Faculty-Staff Christian Fellowship meeting is on the first and third Wednesdays of the month during the semester, from noon to 1 p.m. in the Central Classroom Building CCB 222.
+The Faculty-Staff Christian Fellowship meetings in fall 2019 will be on the first Wednesdays and third Thursdays of the month during the semester, from noon to 1 p.m. in the Central Classroom Building CCB 222.

 The name of the group emphasizes staff and faculty, but students and others are welcome.